Functional Data Representation with Merge Trees: Discussion

-To be sure, we want to stress that careful smoothing is still mandatory when precise differential information about the data is needed, since small oscillations in a function can still cause high amplitude oscillations in the derivatives, which cannot be removed by pruning.
+To be sure, we want to stress that careful smoothing is still mandatory for precise estimation of merge trees and when precise differential information about the data is needed.
 Moreover, not all FDA applications are adapted to the representations offered by merge trees or persistent diagrams.
 Indeed, the information collected by merge trees is contained in the ordering and in the amplitude of the extremal points of a function, and not on their exact abscissa.
 Hence, if the abscissa carries valuable information for the analysis -- for instance, a wavelength, or a precise landmark point in space or time -- the TDA approach followed in this work for data representation is not indicated, precisely because of its invariance property with respect to homeomorphic transformations of the abscissa.
 But this criticism also applies to many alignment procedures proposed in the literature.
-Similarly, in the supplementary material, \Cref{sec:exampleII}, we point out that there are functions which have equivalent representations in terms of merge trees although the order on the abscissa of their critical points is different, in spite of the fact that merge trees are much less sensitive to such issue when compared to persistence diagrams (see also \cite{kanari2020trees}).
+Similarly, in \Cref{sec:exampleII}, we point out that there are functions which have equivalent representations in terms of merge trees although the order on the abscissa of their critical points is different, in spite of the fact that merge trees are much less sensitive to such issue when compared to persistence diagrams (see also \cite{kanari2020trees}).
 If the order of critical points of the function is of importance for the analysis, then surely persistence diagrams, but possibly also merge trees, should be avoided.

 More generally, we point out that whenever the datum designating a statistical unit is only a representative of an equivalence class, the analyst must be sure that the variability differentiating the members of the same class is ancillary with respect to the statistical analysis performed on the statistical units.
 This consideration always applies in FDA, whenever data are aligned according to transformations belonging to a group.
 Merge trees offer a representation of functional data in terms of equivalence classes whose members are invariant with respect to homeomorphic transformations of the abscissa.
 Persistence diagrams partition the space of functional data in even coarser equivalence classes, although they could be enough for the analysis, as we saw in the case study illustrated in \Cref{sec:case_study}.
 Occam's razor should guide the analyst's final choice.